michalek94/ExchangeRateApp/README.md

 The following steps are mandatory to properly configure the project before starting it for the first time:

-Download pods - pod install call in terminal in project root Open ExchangeRateApp.xcworkspace in Xcode supported Swift 5 (Xcode 10.2 or higher).
+Download pods - pod install call in terminal in project root and then open ExchangeRateApp.xcworkspace in Xcode supported Swift 5 (Xcode 10.2 or higher).

 Architecture
 Instead of MVC, the pattern MVVM + C was used when writing the application.
-The flow management mechanism in the application is manage by so-called [FlowControllers] or [Coordinators].
+The flow management mechanism in the application is managed by so-called [FlowControllers] or [Coordinators].
 Callbacks between the layers are usually implemented according to the Delegate pattern.

 Project structure
 ExchangeRateApp.xcworkspace includes: